Opencontour/Opencontour_mousum/docs/Project Window.md

 &nbsp;
 4. Click **Import DXF**.

-  >**NOTE: During the import, the Fix All Polygons function in the Main Menu will run automatically.
-The >Error layer will be used to store errors.
-To proceed past the error warning, click the x in the upper >right corner.**
+  >**NOTE: During the import, the user can run the Fix All Polygons (Fix) on the imported features.
+The Error layer will be used to store errors.
+To proceed past the error warning, click the x in the upper right corner**

 ![Image](/image/polygon_error.jpg)